 Attorney for Domestic Violence in Queens, NY

-Rochelle Berliner has represented men and women charged with domestic violence offenses in Queens, New York, as well as in Brooklyn and Manhattan.
+Rochelle Berliner has represented men and women charged with domestic assault cases in Queens, New York, as well as in Brooklyn and Manhattan.
 She is available to discuss the particular facts of your case with you during a free, confidential consultation so that you can find out what you might need to do today to protect yourself against a false or exaggerated allegation of domestic violence.

 The Law Office of Rochelle S. Berliner works on all types of domestic violence allegations, including child endangerment, which is a hot button political issue that tends to bring about a great deal of subjective observations and judgments by those involved.
 Due to this, having a competent attorney at your side is vital in finding solutions to this difficult to defend charge.

 She also works with those accused of elderly person endangerment, which can arise out of many situations and has the potential to bring with it a difficult legal landscape.
 This includes the possibility of emotional hearsay and weak evidence used to try and convict.

 Included in her areas of practice is also stalking / cyberstalking, which has always been a touchy subject for everyone involved due to the fact that stalking generally occurs between current or former domestic partners.
 This makes the defense of such a charge a fragile process that requires a criminal defense attorney who can refute the allegations in a effective manner.